Ultra-light axions and the kinetic Sunyaev-Zel'dovich Effect: Is the ULA kSZ signature detectable?

-We now turn to the mean pairwise-velocity approach.
+We now turn to the mean pairwise velocity approach.
 As in the previous section we obtain present-day density fluctuation variables and their time evolution using \textsc{AxionCAMB}.
-We then compute the expected mean pairwise-velocity spectra according to the expressions presented in Sec. \ref{sec:mpv_theory}.
-We employ Convolutional Fast Integral Transforms as implemented in \texttt{mcfit}\footnote{\url{https://github.com/eelregit/mcfit/}} to evaluate the relevant integrals presented in Sec. \ref{sec:mpv_theory} and Gaussian quadrature for the bias integrals involving finite limits (Eq. \ref{eq:mass_averaged_halo_bias} and \ref{eq:mass_averaged_window}).
+We then compute the expected mean pairwise velocity spectra according to the expressions presented in Sec. \ref{sec:mpv_theory}.
+We employ Convolutional Fast Integral Transforms as implemented in \textsc{mcfit}\footnote{\url{https://github.com/eelregit/mcfit/}} to evaluate the relevant integrals presented in Sec. \ref{sec:mpv_theory} and Gaussian quadrature for the bias integrals involving finite limits [Eq. (\ref{eq:mass_averaged_halo_bias}) and (\ref{eq:mass_averaged_window})].
 The results are shown in Fig.~ \ref{fig:vab}.
 A simpler summary is depicted in Fig.~ \ref{fig:dmp}.

-For small comoving separations $r$, mean pairwise-velocities are suppressed in the presence of axions relative to a $\Lambda$CDM model.
+For small comoving separations $r$, mean pairwise velocities are suppressed in the presence of axions relative to a $\Lambda$CDM model.
 The suppression scale increases with decreasing axion mass and increasing axion abundance.
-At large separations, axions lead to an enhancement of observed pairwise-velocities.
+At large separations, axions lead to an enhancement of observed pairwise velocities.
 This is due to the fact that the same massive clusters are higher-$\sigma$ peaks of the cosmological density field than in $\Lambda$CDM models.
 They are thus rarer and exhibit stronger clustering (larger bias), causing an enhancement at large $r$.
 This effect is visualized in Fig.~\ref{fig:dmo}.
-We observe that if galaxy bias is neglected (i.e. computing the mean pairwise-velocity of the matter density field), velocities in the presence of axions are suppressed on small scales and approach the $\Lambda$CDM prediction on large scales.
-Using the same cosmological model but now including halo bias (i.e. computing the galaxy pairwise-velocities) then leads to the enhancement on large separations (as also noted in Refs. \cite{Bauer:2020zsj,Lague:2021frh}).
+We observe that if galaxy bias is neglected (i.e., computing the mean pairwise velocity of the matter density field), velocities in the presence of axions are suppressed on small scales and approach the $\Lambda$CDM prediction on large scales.
+Using the same cosmological model but now including halo bias (i.e. computing the galaxy pairwise velocities) then leads to the enhancement on large separations (as also noted in Refs. \cite{Bauer:2020zsj,Lague:2021frh}).